QLDC contractors - $388,672,685 in 3 years. We focus on ZQN.7

 This company was paid $505,285 during the last three years - $388,133 in just 12 months between mid 2018 and mid 2019.
 The company has no website.

 The two director/shareholders of ZQN.7 are Antony and Ruth Stokes.
 Antony Stokes looks to be involved in various salmon farming businesses, but Ruth Stokes seems to be the person nicknamed “Ruthless” due to her controversial and feature-packed career in Local Government.
-Mr and Mrs Stokes are reported to have five children.

 Mrs Stokes has commercial and public management qualifications from Victoria and Auckland Universities.
 After rising through the ranks of Auckland Council, KPMG and Westpac Bank in strategic and financial roles she ended up in Queenstown as Chief Executive of QLDC controlled Lakes Leisure in 2012.
 QLDC was the only council in the country to run regulatory activities through a Council Controlled Organisation and a subsequent report pointed to high governance costs linked to Lakes Leisure.